 Megan Suggitt (unable to attend) is a first year student in our program who reports that she is already perceiving the world around her in ways that are more culturally alert – whether it is to Indigeneous people in Canada, the Hearing Voices movement or students with learning disabilities in educational settings around the world.
 Her studies with us and with Child and Youth care inspired her to start a non-profit business which offers support services to disadvantaged youth.

 Sophia Owenya is a teacher and educational assistant from Windsor Essex who has spent more than 20 years providing support to children and adults with intellectual disabilities.
 Involved with charity organizations locally and internationally, she has done volunteer work in Rwanda and Tanzania.
-A breast cancer survivor, she is passionate about Disability Studies and determined to complete the program on schedule.
+She is passionate about Disability Studies and determined to complete the program on schedule.
 This award upholds her hopes.